Red-Team-Knife/red_team_knife/README.md

 ## Overview
 Red Team Knife serves as an interface to a range of valuable red teaming tools, including:

-- Nmap with the Nmap vulnerability scanner (utilizing the vulners script)
+- Nmap + Nmap vulnerability scanner (utilizing the vulners script)
 - Feroxbuster
 - theHarvester
 - Dig